tasosbit/puya-ts-superbox/projects/superbox/README.md

 ### `sbDeleteBox(name, boxNum)`

 Delete an entire box by its number.
-Only allowed if the box is empty.
+Note: The current implementation deletes the box if it exists and updates metadata accordingly; it does not enforce that the box is already empty.

 **Parameters:**